AI takes over – and that's good news

 When AI takes over repetitive tasks, it creates space for technology that demands more from the human factor: creativity, collaboration, and strategic insight.
 This is where the concept of augmented intelligence comes into play – technology as an extension of human capability.

-A good example is tools for data visualization and interactive dashboards, which make complex data accessible for decision-making.
+A good example is tools for data visualization and interactive dashboards, which make complex data understandable for decision-making.
 Design software for UX and interface development is also becoming more important, as user experience increasingly makes a difference.
 And hybrid work platforms combine AI with remote collaboration, leading to more efficient communication and decision-making.

 From technology to experience